-- Clean mushrooms with a damp towel, do not wash since it will change the texture of the mushroom.
+- Clean mushrooms with a damp towel, do not wash them since it will change the texture of the mushroom.
 Cut the mushroom stems, you can cut the top as well but I like the texture.
 Shred them with two forks so they have a "shredded chicken" look.
 Add to a large bowl.

 To make the salsa:

-- Place the serrano peppers, garlic, onion, juice of 4 limes, and cilantro in the blender and process until smooth.
+- Place the serrano peppers, garlic, onion, lime juice, cucumber insides, and cilantro in the blender and process until smooth.

 Making the aguachile:

 - Pour serrano salsa over mushroom mix add, the nori and stir to combine.
 Marinate for 2 – 4 hours.
-(I marinated it overnight.)
 Squeeze additional lime juice if needed, I like it very citrusy but this is optional.

-- After the marinating time is done, combine mushrooms and cucumber/onion mix, add salt to taste, and top with avocado and extra cilantro.
+- After the marinating time is done add salt to taste, and top with avocado and extra cilantro.